|Table of Content|

 |Non 12 Step Rehabs List|

 |History Of Non 12 Step|

-Non 12 step rehab centers are important because they offer viable alternative recovery programs to AA.
+Non 12 step rehab centers offer viable alternative recovery programs to AA.
 These are alternatives to the standard AA-based model of treatment programs, that do not use the AA spiritually-based format.
-Historically, the Steps of Alcoholics Anonymous has been considered an integral part of 95% of all drug and alcohol treatment programs.
-These non 12 step rehab treatment centers and recovery programs do not use the Steps of Alcoholics Anonymous.
-Most are not against the AA fellowship.
+Historically, the Steps of Alcoholics Anonymous has been considered an integral part of 95% of all drug and alcohol programs.
+These non 12 step treatment centers and recovery programs do not use the Steps of Alcoholics Anonymous.
+They are not against the AA fellowship.
 Lots of people either don’t like AA or have tried it and failed.

 For the past 65 years, the twelve steps of Alcoholics Anonymous have been the cornerstone of most treatment centers clinical philosophy.
 Treatment centers have incorporated the 12-Steps into their approach to recovery.
 Recently, however, some facilities have started offering an alternative to this model for people who have tried it already and failed or who consider themselves atheists.
 Some experts are now contending the steps are a good recovery support group, but not real treatment.

 Dr. Lance Dodes, is a training and supervising analyst emeritus with the Boston Psychoanalytic Society and Institute.
 He is a retired assistant clinical professor of psychiatry at Harvard Medical School.
 He is the author of, “The Sober Truth” debunks the Bad Science Behind AA Programs and the Rehab Industry.”
 In his recent book, Dr. Dodes claims AA has only a 5 – 10% success rate.
 He goes on to state the AA program has no psychological therapeutic component, by today’s standards.
 Dr. Dodes says the federal government spends millions of dollars on funding treatment programs that are AA based and therefore “religious” and this is a violation of the First Amendment.